MeatKatlet/language_helper/README.txt

 #innerText == mutation... - delete numbers or store them separetely?

-#todo why numbers dont cjange properly
+why numbers dont cjange properly
     #test
-todo number of lines in GUI - LEFT + MIDDLE + STICK TO LINES OF TEXT
+number of lines in GUI - LEFT + MIDDLE + STICK TO LINES OF TEXT

 #todo ё й ...
     #test

 #test zoom, complete code in process dispatcher

-#todo for each translation phrase input previous last word(from previous phrase) to the beginning of current phrase?
+for each translation phrase input previous last word(from previous phrase) to the beginning of current phrase?
         #concat first word of current phrase to the END of previous phrase and get new POS for it and translate this last word (if it wasnt translated yet)
         #concat only not particle words(verb, noun, adj, ...)